ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 3 - Prometheus Node Exporter service.md

       newTag: v1.10.2
     ~~~

-    The `labels` are the same ones declared [in one of the articles I used as reference](https://medium.com/@lchlaw/tutorial-run-prometheus-node-exporter-using-daemon-set-for-kubernetes-service-discovery-c38421d548ed).
+    The `labels` are the same ones declared [in one of the articles used as reference for this guide](https://medium.com/@lchlaw/tutorial-run-prometheus-node-exporter-using-daemon-set-for-kubernetes-service-discovery-c38421d548ed).
 Something else you can notice is that there is no `replicas` section.
 The `DaemonSet` itself takes care automatically of putting one replica of the generated pod on each cluster node.

 ### Validating the Kustomize YAML output